nestorllamas91/nestorllamas91/README.md

 I am a polyglot developer and I enjoy coding for the web.
-Regarding the frontend I have domain about HTML, CSS, JavaScript, TypeScript, and React technologies.
-And regarding the backend I have domain about Node.js, Express.js, Java, PostgreSQL, MySQL, and MongoDB technologies.
+Regarding the frontend I have domain about HTML, CSS, JavaScript, TypeScript, and React.
+Regarding the backend I have domain about Node.js, Express.js, and Java.
+And regarding databases I have domain about PostgreSQL, MySQL, and MongoDB.

 I consider myself a committed, formal, trustworthy, and communicative person, with the main desire to satisfy the client with high quality services.